 To ensure that the College is followed the protocols recommended by local, state and national healthcare agencies, OJC’s Pandemic Recovery Plan was submitted to the Otero County Health Department for approval.

 All staff, other than Physical Plant staff, are working no more than 50 percent on campus.
 The rest of their work is being done from home utilizing the technology OJC had in place prior to the Safer at Home order.

 - Extensive cleaning is being conducted on all public spaces, classrooms, computers and computer labs, restrooms and residence halls on a regular basis.

-- The OJC Maintenance crew is thoroughly cleaning the FCU’s (fan coil units) coils and changing filters in the dorms and will be addressing class room units next.
-Since Viruses such as COVID-19 can be spread through airborne transmissions through HVAC systems, the droplets can enter into and be distributed by the building HVAC system.
+- The OJC Maintenance crew has thoroughly cleaned the FCU’s (fan coil units) coils and changed filters in the dorms and class room units.
+Since viruses such as COVID-19 can be spread through airborne transmissions through HVAC systems, the droplets can enter into and be distributed by the building HVAC system.
 Much of the same stimulus that effects surface longevity of the virus is likely true for the HVAC system.
 This makes it most important during this time to make sure coils are clean and free of all forms of bacteria and filters are free from accumulated dust for proper filtration.

 - Should employees working remotely fall ill, the employee will submit a sick leave request as they normally do; make a note in the comment section of why they are leaving work.
 The HR office will be able to track our incidents of sick leave with the possibility that administrative leave could be granted for that time at a later date.